 Equitable decision-making about how to improve and sustain salmon systems requires accurate, up-to-date information about salmon and the factors shaping their future – yet such information is not widely accessible nor fully complete.

-State of Alaska’s Salmon and People (SASAP) -- led in partnership by NCEAS and Nautilus Impact Investing (NII) in Anchorage, Alaska -- is a group of experts that aim to provide an up-to-date, interdisciplinary perspective on Alaska’s salmon systems and the people who rely upon them.
-Its mission is to create an equitable decision-making platform for all stakeholders by addressing the information gaps in Alaska’s salmon system through information synthesis, collaboration and stakeholder engagement.
+State of Alaska’s Salmon and People (SASAP) is a partnership that aims to address this challenge.
+Co-led by NCEAS and Anchorage-based Nautilus Impact Investing, SASAP’s mission is to create an equitable decision-making platform for all salmon stakeholders through information synthesis, collaboration, and stakeholder engagement.

 SASAP Round 1 Working Groups

 These groups are working toward an up-to-date understanding of the state of Alaska’s salmon and the communities who rely on them.